Nitrosamine impurities in medications: Guidance

 - evaluate all potential changes to facilities, materials, equipment and/or process intended to reduce the levels of the nitrosamine impurities through a formal change control system

-Remember to submit changes to the market authorization as per Step 3 of the October 2, 2019 letter.
+MAHs are reminded to submit changes to the market authorization as per Step 3 of the October 2, 2019 letter.
 Refer to number 13 on how changes should be submitted.

 Health Canada may use such notifications to request additional actions and/or information.
-For example, the origin of nitrosamine impurities may be attributed to the type of process chemistry used and the risk mitigation plan may necessitate the establishment of a control strategy by manufacturers for each detected nitrosamine impurity according to the ICH M7 guideline.
+For example, the origin of nitrosamine impurities may be attributed to the type of process chemistry used and the risk mitigation plan may necessitate the establishment of a control strategy by manufacturers for each detected nitrosamine impurity according to ICH's M7 guideline.

 We may request additional actions by other MAHs of the same products to mitigate any risks identified and protect people's health and safety if necessary.